RetroDECK/ES-DE/USERGUIDE.md

 ### Custom collections

 These are collections that you create yourself.
-Example of such collections could be grouping in genres like _Shoot 'em up_, _Fighting_ etc. or perhaps a time period like '1980s', '1990s' and so on.
+Example of such collections could be grouping in genres like _Shoot em up_, _Fighting games_ etc. or perhaps a time period like '1980s', '1990s' and so on.

 If the theme set supports it, you can create a custom collection directly from a theme.
 However, as of version 1.0.0, rbsimple-DE does not provide such themes.